Jhoskart/Project-Pokemon/README.md

 Feel free to sort and filter the pokemons or create your own pokemon and see how it works.☻♥

-Was realized for Henry bootcamp♥
+Was realized for Henry bootcamp♥.

 #### Technologies used:
 -  React